jpype-project/jpype/doc/userguide.rst

 ==================

 Java arrays can be in two forms.
 Java multidimensional arrays are not contiguous in memory.
-If all of the arrays in each dimension are the same than an array is rectangular.
-If the size of the arrays is differ, then the array is jagged.
-Jagged arrays are an array of array rather than a rectangular block of memory.
+If all of the arrays in each dimension are the same, then the array is rectangular.
+If the size of the arrays within any dimension differ, then the array is jagged.
+Jagged arrays are an array of arrays rather than a rectangular block of memory.

 NumPy arrays only hold rectangular arrays as multidimensional arrays of primitives.
 All other arrangements are a stored as a single dimensional array of objects.
 JPype can automatically transfer a rectangular array to NumPy as a bulk transfer.
 To do so JPype supports a ``memoryview`` on rectangular arrays.
 Whenever a memoryview is called on a multidimensional array of primitives, JPype verifies that it is rectangular and creates a buffer.
-If it is jagged then a ``BufferError`` is raised.
-When a Java array is used as an argument to initialize a NumPy array, it creates a memoryview then all of the memory in the array can be transferred in bulk.
+If it is jagged, a ``BufferError`` is raised.
+When a Java array is used as an argument to initialize a NumPy array, it creates a ``memoryview`` so that all of the memory can be transferred in bulk.

 Buffer backed NumPy arrays
 ==========================

-Java direct buffers provide direct access between foreign memory and Java.
+Java direct buffers provide access between foreign memory and Java.
-This access bypasses the JNI layer entirely permitting Java and Python to operate on a memory space with native speed.
-Java direct buffers are not under the control of the garbage collector and thus can result in memory leaks and memory exhaustion is not used carefully.
+This access bypasses the JNI layer entirely, permitting Java and Python to operate on a memory space with native speed.
+Java direct buffers are not under the control of the garbage collector and thus can result in memory leaks and memory exhaustion if not used carefully.
 This is used with Java libraries that support direct buffers.
 Direct buffers are part of the Java ``nio`` package and thus functionality for buffers is in ``jpype.nio``.

-To use a buffer backed numpy array create a memory backed array, we first create a direct memory buffer using the Java direct buffer API, or by creating a Python ``bytearray`` and use ``jpype.nio.convertToByteBuffer`` to map this memory into Python space.
-We can then ask NumPy to use this as an array.
+To create a buffer backed NumPy array, the user must either create a direct memory buffer using the Java direct buffer API or create a Python ``bytearray`` and apply ``jpype.nio.convertToByteBuffer`` to map this memory into Java space.
+NumPy can then convert the direct buffer into an array using ``asarray``.

-Here is an example where the byte array is backed by Java:
+To originate a direct buffer from Java, use:

 .. code-block:: python